Introduction to Materials

 Adding Materials Manually

-Materials can be added individually via the Add Material page.
+While adding your Materials via CSV import is the quickest and easiest way to add Materials to Craftybase, they can also be added individually via the Add Material page.

 To find your material page: